-A 4-day workshop on 22/23 & 29/30 September, with Elma van Boxel and Kristian Koreman to collectively develop a vision to combat the current housing crisis, using one of the 100 test kits that together form a life-size model of the Netherlands.
-The results will be exhibited at the International Architecture Biennale Rotterdam in October 2022.
-Limited places left!
-Register here
+A 4-day workshop with ZUS to collectively develop a vision to combat the current housing crisis, using one of the 100 test kits.
+Taking place on 22/23 & 29/30 September 2022.
+The result will be exhibited at the International Architecture Biennale Rotterdam in October 2022.

 Just like many other countries in the world, the Netherlands is currently facing multiple crisis; next to a housing shortage of 1 million homes, we have to deal with the consequences of climate change, soil subsidence, a nitrogen surplus and the energy transition.
 Therefore ZUS, MANN and the International Architecture Biennial of Rotterdam, have taken the initiative to initiate the Ministry of Make! - one ministry that thinks ahead, plans, builds and thus realizes the required 1 million extra homes in a sustainable and responsible manner with respect to future generations.